 How do you grow strong seedlings?

 All of the factors in this guide are important for growing strong seedlings.
-But adequate lighting and proper watering are by far the most important to help your seedlings thrive.
-Read the “Light For Seedlings” and “Proper Seedling Watering” sections above for all the information.
+But adequate lighting and proper watering are by far the most important to help them thrive.

 Can seedlings get too much light?